Dark spots and hyperpigmentation are common concerns for many people, especially if you spend time in the sun or experience acne breakouts.

 The Ordinary Alpha Arbutin 2% + HA does not conflict with other actives.

-If you are looking for alternatives to alpha arbutin for brightening dull skin or for boosting the effects of alpha arbutin, consider these skincare actives:
+If you are looking for alternatives to The Ordinary Alpha Arbutin for brightening dull skin or for boosting the effects of alpha arbutin, consider these skincare products:

 Also known as ascorbic acid or l-ascorbic acid, vitamin C is one of the best over-the-counter actives that can help brighten your skin.
 It also has antioxidant properties and can boost collagen production for firmer skin.